Resources – Play games

 - Virtual Apple ][ (Apple II and Apple IIgs)

-The application ScummVM can play a significant number of adventure games on a huge range of operating systems, including Windows, Mac OS X, Linux distros, iOS, Android, Samsung Smart TVs, and even the Sega Dreamcast.
+The application ScummVM can play a significant number of adventure games on a huge range of operating systems, including Windows, Mac OS X, different versions of Linux, and Android.
 The program includes a number of extras, including expanded save support, language and audio options, and graphical enhancements.
 Check ScummVM’s compatibility to list to see what games it can run.

 To run Amiga games, you need both an Amiga emulator and a “kickstart ROM” that includes the basic Amiga software.
 You can also choose to install Workbench, an Amiga file manager that makes it easier to navigate your games and applications.